#GivingTuesday is a global day of giving.

-Giving before the end of the calendar year may also help a donor’s taxes.
-Giving money or goods to a tax-exempt charity before December 31 can usually be deducted on that year’s federal income tax return.
+Making financial contributions before the end of the calendar year may also help a donor’s taxes.
+Some gifts made by December 31 can be deducted on that year’s federal income tax return.

 - Verify that the charitable organization has 501(c)(3) tax-exempt status